camercu/supershark/README.md

-# Supershark - The Ultimate Wireshark Profile
+# Supershark :shark: - The Ultimate Wireshark Profile

 This is my personal Wireshark profile.
 It has customizations that make my work much easier.